• Skip to primary navigation

 Phone: 904-396-1462

 When a mother gives birth to a child, she usually relies on a competent medical team to ensure the baby’s safety.
-While there is no shortage of medical professionals in Jacksonville that help bring new babies into the world safely, there have been numerous occasions when indecision, wrong decisions, lack of understanding, and mistakes have caused birth injuries.
+While there is no shortage of medical professionals in Jacksonville who help bring new babies into the world safely, there have been numerous occasions when indecision, wrong decisions, lack of understanding, and mistakes have caused birth injuries.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area